missing-semester-cn/missing-semester-cn.github.io/command-line.md

 }
 ```

 Alias and functions will not persist shell sessions by default.
-To make an alias persistent tou need to include it a one the shell startup script files like `.bashrc` or `.zshrc`.
+To make an alias persistent you need to include it a one the shell startup script files like `.bashrc` or `.zshrc`.
 My suggestion is to write them separately in a `.alias` and `source` that file from your different shell config files.

 <!-- Lastly, if you decide to alias any of these tools with the "improved" version, e.g. `alias bat=cat` it is useful to know that you can tell bash to ignore aliases by doing `\cat` and ignore both aliases and functions by doing `command cat` -->

 ## Shells & Frameworks

-During shell and scripting we covered the `bash` shell since it is by far the most ubiquituos shell and most systems have it as the default option.
+During shell and scripting we covered the `bash` shell since it is by far the most ubiquitous shell and most systems have it as the default option.
 Nevertheless, it is not the only option.

-For exampel the `zsh` shell is a superset of `bash` and provides many convenient features out of the box such as:
+For example the `zsh` shell is a superset of `bash` and provides many convenient features out of the box such as:

 - Smarter globbing, `**`
 - Inline globbing/wildcard expansion